How to Grow Cauliflower Like a Farmer for Giant Harvests

 Knowing how to grow cauliflower isn't difficult at all.
 The real challenge is the patience it takes and the discipline to water and feed your garden without an immediate reward of a huge harvest.
 But it's coming if you do your part!

-One of the fancier members of the cabbage family, cauliflowers are a big favorite among gardeners in cool zones and an even more popular on dinner plates worldwide.
+One of the fancier members of the cabbage family, cauliflower are a big favorite among gardeners in cool zones and an even more popular on dinner plates worldwide.

 Many folks love the nutty texture of the vegetable, similar in flavor to broccoli, as well as its versatility—cauliflower rice, mock mashed potatoes, cauliflower popcorn, or even puree, this edible flower can be enjoyed in many ways and acts as a healthy substitute for many vegetables, leading to a rise in its ranks among vegans and fitness enthusiasts alike.

 Though these plants are quite sensitive to temperature changes and are not the easiest vegetables to grow, the end product is well worth the effort.

 You can even grow it with other crops such as the types of kale, turnips, and broccoli you love, so you’re not completely back to square one if your cauliflower crop fails.

-Scientifically known as brassica oleracea, cauliflowers are a rich source of fiber, antioxidants, choline, and a range of other nutrients.
+Scientifically known as brassica oleracea, all types of cauliflower are a rich source of fiber, antioxidants, choline, and a range of other nutrients.
 The vegetable also acts as a low-carb substitute for many legumes and grains.

-If you want to invest the resources in growing cauliflowers, here’s a guide on doing it the right way.
+If you want to invest the resources in growing cauliflower, here’s a guide on doing it the right way.